george-sp/android_develop_training/04. Building Apps with Graphics & Animation/03. Animating Views Using Scenes and Transitions/README.md

 > To define a transition set from a collection of transitions in XML, create a resource file in the `res/transitions/` directory and list the transitions under the `transitionSet` element.
 >
 > To inflate the transition set into a [`TransitionSet`](https://developer.android.com/reference/android/transition/TransitionSet.html) object in your code, call the [`TransitionInflater.from()`](https://developer.android.com/reference/android/transition/TransitionInflater.html#from(android.content.Context)) method in your activity.
 The [`TransitionSet`](https://developer.android.com/reference/android/transition/TransitionSet.html) class extends from the [`Transition`](https://developer.android.com/reference/android/transition/Transition.html) class, so you can use it with a transition manager just like any other [`Transition`](https://developer.android.com/reference/android/transition/Transition.html) instance.
+>
+> - **Apply a Transition Without Scenes**
+>
+> Changing view hierarchies is not the only way to modify your user interface.
+You can also make changes by adding, modifying, and removing child views within the current hierarchy.
+For example, you can implement a search interaction with just a single layout.
+Start with the layout showing a search entry field and a search icon.
+To change the user interface to show the results, remove the search button when the user clicks it by calling the [`ViewGroup.removeView()`](https://developer.android.com/reference/android/view/ViewGroup.html#removeView(android.view.View)) method, and add the search results by calling [`ViewGroup.addView()`](https://developer.android.com/reference/android/view/ViewGroup.html#addView(android.view.View)) method.
+>
+> If you make changes within the current view hierarchy in this fashion, you do not need to create a scene.
+Instead, you can create and apply a transition between two states of a view hierarchy using a _delayed transition_.
+This feature of the transitions framework starts with the current view hierarchy state, records changes you make to its views, and applies a transition that animates the changes when the system redraws the user interface.
+>
+> To create a delayed transition within a single view hierarchy, follow these steps:
+>
+> 1. When the event that triggers the transition occurs, call the [`TransitionManager.beginDelayedTransition()`](https://developer.android.com/reference/android/transition/TransitionManager.html#beginDelayedTransition(android.view.ViewGroup)) method providing the parent view of all the views you want to change and the transition to use.
+The framework stores the current state of the child views and their property values.
+> 2. Make changes to the child views as required by your use case.
+The framework records the changes you make to the child views and their properties.
+> 3. When the system redraws the user interface according to your changes, the framework animates the changes between the original state and the new state.